The BHI board is led by Board Chairperson, Professor Carol Pollock.

 She represents the National Health and Medical Research Council (NHMRC) on the international Public Health Research Data Forum convened by the Wellcome Trust and chairs the NHMRC's Data Reference Group.
 She is a member of two NHMRC Principal Committees: Research Committee and Prevention and Community Health Committee.

-Professor Mohamed Khadra
+Professor Mohamed Khadra AO

-Professor Mohamed Khadra is a Professor and Head of Surgery at the University of Sydney and a consultant Urologist at Nepean Hospital, New South Wales.
+Professor Mohamed Khadra is a Professor of Surgery at the University of Sydney and a consultant Urologist at Nepean Hospital, New South Wales.
 He is a Fellow of the Royal Australasian College of Surgeons and his urological training was at the Royal Prince Alfred Hospital where he was appointed to the Gordon Craig Fellowship.
 Professor Khadra has received the inaugural Bruce Pearson Fellowship, the Alban Gee Prize and the Noel Newton Medal in Surgery.

 Dr Nigel Lyons